 - 1 x swimsuit: For use at the hot springs.

 - Sunglasses: Glaciers can be shockingly bright to the naked eye so make sure your retinas are protected!

 - Toilet paper: It is more scarce than you would expect!

-- Toothbrush and toothpaste: Oral hygiene is still important.
+- Toothbrush and toothpaste: Oral hygiene is always important.

-- Headlamp: Useful for the early morning starts, especially the trek up to Machu Picchu (if you decide to do that bit).
+- Headlamp: Useful for the early morning starts, especially the trek up to Machu Picchu when you have to tackle hundreds of very uneven stairs!

-- Chargers: I’d highly recommend a portable charger as you won’t always get the option to charge at the accommodation.
+- Chargers: I’d highly recommend a portable charger as you won’t always get the option to charge at accommodation along the way.
 Also, remember the cables and chargers for your phone and camera.

-- Hand sanitiser: For all those al fresco toilet stops.
+- Hand sanitiser: You’ll need this for all those al fresco toilet stops.

-- A floaty red dress for your Machu Picchu photos: I don’t know who these Instagram Influencers are but I can tell you they certainly didn’t hike to Machu Picchu in that dress!
+- A floaty red dress: I don’t know who these Instagram influencers are but I can tell you they certainly didn’t hike to Machu Picchu in that dress!